JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 The rest of the line is the encoded information.
 In the example above, this is the fully qualified name of the function.

-The created Incomplete type will be further passed to the `PhpTypeProvider4#complete()` method after indexing is done to resolve it into a Complete type.
+The created Incomplete type will be further passed to the `PhpTypeProvider4.complete()` method after indexing is done to resolve it into a Complete type.

 During indexing, the IDE collects information about all types of elements in this way and stores them in the index.
 When there is a need for the type of some expression, the type obtained at the Incomplete indexing stage is passed for resolving.

 #### Incomplete Types Resolving

-The second phase of type inference is the global Incomplete type resolution mode.
+The second phase of type inference is the global Incomplete type resolution.
-At this phase, the `PhpTypeProvider4#complete()` method is called on each type provider.
+At this phase, the `PhpTypeProvider4.complete()` method is called on each type provider.
 All Incomplete types are passed to the providers that created them.
 PhpStorm can access any information from other files to resolve the Incomplete type.

 ### Union Types